 In order to use FDBG efficiently, you have to make some changes to your CLP(FD) program.
-Fortunately the calls you have to add are not numerous, and when FDBG is turned off they don’t decrease efficiency significantly or modify the behavior of your program.
+Fortunately the calls you have to add are not numerous, and when FDBG is turned off they do not decrease efficiency significantly or modify the behavior of your program.
 On the other hand, they are necessary to make FDBG output easier to understand.

 Assign names to the more important and more frequently occurring